trueenglishcoder/synthetic_dataset/README.md

 Next, I randomly set the position and power of the light source, and I also randomly position the camera.
 In this particular case the camera's rotation always points it towards the center of the scene (0,0,0).

 After setting up the scene, I identify which objects are visible using ray casting to points on the object.
-In my cas, visible objects are those not obscured by others and lying within a certain angle threshold.
+In my case, visible objects are those not obscured by others and lying within a certain angle threshold.

 I render the scene as it is and also render a cryptomatte pass, which captures the masks only for the visible objects.